google/cargo-raze/README.md

 # Above this line should be the contents of your Cargo.toml file

 [package.metadata.raze]
+# The path at which to write output files.
+#
+# `cargo raze` will generate Bazel-compatible BUILD files into this path.
+# This can either be a relative path (e.g. "foo/bar"), relative to this
-# The path relative path to the Bazel workspace root (location of
+# Cargo.toml file; or relative to the Bazel workspace root (e.g. "//foo/bar").
-# WORKSPACE.bazel/WORKSPACE file).
-If no workspace file is found,
-# the current working directory is used.
 workspace_path = "//cargo"

 # This causes aliases for dependencies to be rendered in the BUILD